Blues lead guitar - lesson 1

 Explanations

 Chord and scale - This particular blues jam track is based upon only one chord, the dominant A seventh.
 The dominant seventh is the most common chord type in blues.
-The Blues scale (a.k.a. the Pentatonic Blues scale) is as its name imply a perfect choice to use for blues lead guitar.
+The Blues scale (a.k.a. the Pentatonic Blues scale), as its name imply, is a perfect choice to use for blues lead guitar.
+Here are the notes of the chord and scale and how they relate:

 1 3 5 b7